glasserc/cleff-sandbox/docs/developer-experience.md

 This also makes sense and seems reasonable to me.

 On the other hand, when I used `:>>`, as in `refreshUserFromInteract
-:: ('[UserStore, Interact] :>> es) => UserRecord -> Eff es UserRecord`,
+:: ('[UserStore, Interact] :>> es) => UserRecord -> Eff es
-GHC didn't complain about this at all.
+UserRecord`, GHC didn't complain about this at all.
 This seems suboptimal.
 In this case, GHC identifies that the constraint is being "used", but it's too wide, and GHC is not able to detect that.
+We are avoiding `:>>` anyhow (see the sidebar in the [guided tour](guided-tour.md), but this is another reason that you might want to avoid it.

 ## Interpreter with wrong operations